PNG vs JPG: Which One to Choose?

 There is no right or wrong answer.
 You must consider the individual situation and look at what the image is required for, and how it is used:

-- If detail and quality matter the most, PNG is the better choice due to its lossless compression and support for transparency.
+• If detail and quality matter the most, PNG is the better option because of its lossless compression and support for transparency.

-A simple rule to remember that often works is that JPG pictures are suited for photographs, whilst PNG images are suitable for creating graphics and taking screenshots.
+A simple rule to remember that often works is that JPG pictures are suited for photographs, whilst PNG images are best for creating graphics and taking screenshots.

 Compression artifacts